advait-d/tweet-analyzer/README.md

-# ms_projects
-Masters Fall'18 - Fall'19 Projects (Information Retrieval)

-Current repository contains the following projects  –
-1. Tweet Analyzer
+# Tweet Analyzer

-Project – Tweet Analyzer (Python project)
+Project – Tweet Analyzer
-Objective: Complete Search & Analytics Solution based on dissecting Twitter data
+Objective: A Complete Search & Analytics Solution based on dissecting Twitter data
 Approach:
 1. Data collected from Twitter using developer account.
 2. Data was indexed on Solr.